rkumar/zfm/README.md

 A summary of version-wise changes.

+###0.1.8###

+    * since about 0.1.7 a VIM mode has been introduced.
+Check bindings to see how to enter it.
+    Currently Leader-z (\-z).
+You can run your favorite "gg" "12j", "k", "gh", "o" etc.
+    Most mapping are from vim.
+I am taking some shortcuts from Vimperator such as "f" for hints (full index toggling in our case), some from gmail ("o" for opening file under cursor, "x" for toggling selection), and some from vifm ("gh" goto parent dir).

+    I've made the earlier default mode into INS mode (in which as you type filtering happens).
+    However, those of us used to vim cannot stop typing j and k.

+    I am working out the MODE thing.
+Should vim shortcuts just be an addition to the existing mode (as in gmails web interface), or should it totally replace the same.
+At present, I am trying to ensure that VIM mode still respects the earlier mappings so one does not need to learn a new set of mapping from those in the earlier mode.
+Should be able to move effortlessly between INS and VIM mode.

 ###0.1.1###

 	*  Trying to not print if no change, like an unused key -- actually that's